angband/angband/docs/hacking/compiling.rst

 	cmake -G Ninja -DCMAKE_TOOLCHAIN_FILE=../toolchains/linux-i686-mingw32-cross.cmake ..
 	cmake --build . -- -j$(nproc)

-That will leave an angband.exe and the needed .dll files in the directory where cmake was run.
+That will leave an angband.exe and the needed .dll files in the sub directory game/.
 That executable can be run with wine:

+    cd game
 	wine angband.exe

 The unit test cases can also be run from cmake.